timkurvers/valheim-macos/README.md

   - Alternatively: add `Valheim.app` as a non-Steam game and launch via Steam.

 - Generating and entering worlds may seem to infinitely hang before a loading screen is shown.
 Be patient.

-- Steam Cloud integration may misbehave: characters or worlds not syncing across devices.
+- [Steam Cloud integration may misbehave]: characters or worlds not syncing across devices.

   If you suspect sync trouble, check `~/Library/Application Support/Steam/logs/cloud_log.txt` first.